-Tip: Please see the section on DNS Resolution for information on how to override the network interface used for NBD backups e.g. when both 1 GbE and 10 GbE VMkernel interfaces are available, it is preferred to force usage of 10 GbE for highest possible throughput.
+Tip: Please see the section on DNS Resolution for information on how to override the network interface used for NBD backups e.g. when both 1 GbE and 10 GbE VMkernel interfaces are available.
+It is preferred to force usage of 10 GbE for highest possible throughput in such cases.

 When you choose network mode (NBD), you entirely avoid dealing with hot-add vCenter and ESXi overhead or physical SAN configuration.
 NBD is a very fast and reliable way to perform backups.
 In emergency situations when you need fast restore the following tips can be helpful:

 Consider setting up at least one virtual backup proxy for hot-add based restores.
-Then it will be possible to achieve higher throughput and thus lower RTO.
+This will result in higher throughput and thus lower RTO.

-You can also restore to a thin disk format and later use standard VMware methods to change the disk format to thick disk if needed.
-Thin disk restores have to transport less data.
+Conside restoring to a thin disk format and later use standard VMware methods to change the disk format to thick disk if needed, as thin disk restores have to transport less data.

-Another way to overcome this limitation is to use Instant VM Recovery with Storage vMotion (if license is available) as it is not affected by the same throughput limitations as the VMkernel interfaces.
+Another way to speed up restores is using Instant VM Recovery with Storage vMotion (if license is available) as it is not affected by the same throughput limitations as the VMkernel interfaces.

 When using NBD for backup, please consider the following: